 Finally, relax!
 If you’ve got everything done ahead of time, you can feel good about your opportunity to showcase your factory or facility.
 And a relaxed host is a more effective host.

 Then… the time arrives and you’re ready for the final P: Presentation.

 As mentioned, you only get one chance to make a good impression.
 So make sure you have team members greet your guests at the door.
 For larger groups, you may need several to ensure that attendees are made comfortable and welcome.

 In bad weather, attendees may need help with coats and other outer garments.
 Anything you do above and beyond the norm impresses your guests.
 If you’ve secured coat racks or have a coat room, make sure the attendees can find them quickly.

-That’s why it’s so important that we often send our own company reps to assist, particularly with our tour guide system rental customers.
 Getting your message across and encouraging attendee participation in the discussion is vital for success.